co-BPM: a Bayesian Model for Divergence Estimation: Numeric Experiments

 \subsection{Sanity Tests for co-BPM}

 We use two ``sanity tests'' to demonstrate that our model is sensitive to differences among samples, the densities used in experiments are two dimensional for ease of visualization.
 In the first group $p_{11}$ and $p_{12}$, we force the mixture of $p_{11}$ and $p_{12}$ is uniformly distributed, i.e., $\frac{1}{2}(p_{11} + p_{12}) = \mathbf{1}\{x\in [0, 1]^2\}$; we generate 1,000 points each, thus the combined sample is equivalent to 2,000 points from uniform distribution; as shown in the first row of Figure \ref{joint_sim}, their difference is revealed by the partition well.
-The second group $p_{21}$ and $p_{22}$ are chosen such that they are both supported on the binary partition and $p_{22}$ is defined on a finer partition than $p_{21}$; a good model should be able to produce the underlying partition, i.e., find a density that is finer than both densities; the second row of Figure \ref{joint_sim} shows this result.
+The second group $p_{21}$ and $p_{22}$ are chosen such that they are both supported on the binary partition and $p_{22}$ is defined on a finer partition than $p_{21}$.
+An effective model should be able to discover the underlying partition of $p_{22}$ or find a partition that is finer than both $p_{11}$ and $p_{22}$.
+The second row of Figure \ref{joint_sim} demonstrates such effectiveness of co-BPM.